 Lanikai Beach, Hawai‘i

-This white-sand beach is hidden behind a residential neighborhood on O’ahu’s quieter Windward Coast, but don’t assume it’s private property: All beaches in the state are open to the public, and you can reach this one via a series of narrow access paths.
-In the 1920s, developer Charles Frazier came up with the name Lanikai, which he thought meant “heavenly sea,” but his fractured Hawaiian resulted in a word that’s a bit jumbled to local ears.
-Looking out over the green-blue water, you’ll see Nā Mokulua, or “the Mokes,” a pair of islets you can explore via kayak.
-On a guided paddling trip with Kailua Beach Adventures, you’ll glide through sea-turtle feeding grounds, over coral reefs, and past a seabird sanctuary that’s home to wedge-tailed shearwaters.
+This white-sand beach is hidden behind a residential neighborhood on O‘ahu’s quieter Windward Coast, but don’t assume it’s private property: All beaches in the state are open to the public, and you can reach this one via a series of narrow access paths.
+During the 1920s, developer Charles Frazier came up with the name Lanikai, which he thought meant “heavenly sea,” but he was wrong, and it means nothing in Hawaiian (the area’s original name was Kaʻōhao.)
+Looking out over the green-blue water, you’ll see Nā Mokulua, or “the Mokes,” a pair of islets you can explore by kayak.
+On a guided paddling trip with Kailua Beach Adventures, you’ll glide through sea turtle feeding grounds, over coral reefs, and past a seabird sanctuary that’s home to wedge-tailed shearwaters.

 Cala Macarelleta is one of many secluded coves along the southern shore of Menorca.